vpc-ccg/calib/README.md

 If you are insterested in reprodcuing our paper's benchmarks, please switch to the paper git branch, and follow instructions at [Paper Branch](https://github.com/vpc-ccg/calib/tree/paper/)

+### Clustering Prerequisites
+The only prerequisite for Calib clustering is having GCC with version >5.2.

 ### Simulation Prerequisites
 The simulatation module of Calib is implemented in Python 3 and requires that the following Python packages to be installed and importable: